There are roughly 10,500 law firms in England and Wales. All offer a very different experience. The following will help you drill down.

 Although these five giants top many lists, not least for revenue and partner profits, consider carefully whether they’d top yours.
 Training in a magic circle firm is CV gold but not suited to everyone.
 One factor to consider is the requirement to work really long hours to keep profits fat and international clients happy.
 A great camaraderie develops among trainees, but be prepared to not see your other friends too often.

 London: large commercial

 Training contracts at these chasing-pack firms are strongly flavoured with corporate and finance deals and, again, international work.
-The salaries match those paid by the magic circle, which is only fair given that many of the lawyers work equally hard.
+The trainee salaries match those paid by the magic circle, which is only fair given that many of the lawyers work equally hard.

 Many of these firms have recently enlarged further thanks to mergers with large US, Canadian and Australian firms: Norton Rose Fulbright (formerly Norton Rose) and Hogan Lovells (formerly Lovells) are just two examples.

 London: American firms

 Since the 1970s, there has been a steady stream of US firms crossing the Atlantic to take their place in the UK market.
 Currently around 50 of them offer training contracts to would-be UK solicitors, with new schemes popping up all the time.
 We’d suggest staying eagle-eyed if you’ve got a thing for stars and stripes.